mushiri/book-recommender-engine/README.md

 The following project is about recommendation systems.
 More specifically, recommendation systems used for books.
 The following steps are used for running the application.
 In addition, there is a PythonAnywhere website that can be accessed to anyone.
 I have used Pycharm (Python IDE) when developing the web app.
+All the commands used here are for macOS.

 **Running the Code Locally**
 - Make sure that the `pip` command is installed